mtancak/PyTorch-UNet-Brain-Cancer-Segmentation/README.md

 ![](Images/Example_2.png)

 ## Basic Steps To Run The Code
+*I recommend using Spyder or PyCharm in scientific mode, as after each epoch train.py prints out graphs of F1 and accuracy*
 1. Download the Data
 2. Modify hyperparameters.txt to fit your needs (at minimum, adjust the directories)
 3. Run prepare_dataset.py